intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/cifar10/README.md

-# Pytorch Cifar10 example
+# PyTorch Cifar10 example
-We demonstrate how to easily run synchronous distributed Pytorch training using Pytorch Estimator of Project Orca in Analytics Zoo.
+We demonstrate how to easily run synchronous distributed PyTorch training using PyTorch Estimator of Project Orca in Analytics Zoo.
 We use a simple convolutional nueral network model to train on Cifar10 dataset, which is a dataset for image classification.
-See [here](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) for the original single-node version of this example provided by Pytorch.
+See [here](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) for the original single-node version of this example provided by PyTorch.

 ## Prepare the environment